Adam's Heart Valve Surgery Blog

 I just received an interesting question from Regina about heart valve repair surgery.
 Her question focuses on the use of annuloplasty rings to treat leaky heart valves.

-Regina writes, “Hi Adam – Although I’m 58, I was recently diagnosed with mitral regurgitation.
+Regina writes, “Hi Adam – Although I’m 58, I was recently diagnosed with mitral valve regurgitation.
 My cardiologist thinks I may need surgery in the next year.
 The disease is categorized as moderate-to-severe.
 The cardiologist mentioned the potential use of an annuloplasty ring but did not explain why I might need one.
 Can you help me better understand the role of an annuloplasty ring?
 Thanks, Regina”

 Annuloplasty Ring For Mitral Valve Repair